 - Utilize strong shrink wrap for maximum hold.
 Use either a strong PVC or polyolefin plastic to wrap your pallet.
 Heat shrink bags are also a great option.
 Pallets should be wrapped at least 3-4 times around and wrapping should go all the way down to the floor.
 This includes wrapping around the pallet itself.

 - Use dunnage if necessary (airbags, foam, corrugated cardboard, molded plastic, blankets, etc.)

 - Use load locks when needed (straps, bars, lumbar, etc.)

 - Avoid being stacked on top of other loads, if possible.

 - Do test runs to check the impacts of vibration and the possibility of shifting.
 Increase securities if needed.

 Beverage Transportation Temperature Control Needs

 Some beverages need temperature-controlled transportation year-round.
 Fresh pressed juices and milk-based products must maintain a safe temperature range from production to sale.

 Other beverages only need temperature-controlled transport in certain months of the year.
-During the winter, refrigerated trucks can be used to prevent freezing and ultimately broken packaging from expanded liquid.
+During the winter, refrigerated trucks can be used to prevent freezing and ultimately broken packaging from the expanded liquid.

 When temperature-controlled trucks are required, capacity can often be hard to find.
 This is particularly true during produce season when most refrigerated trucks are spoken for.
 Having access to an expansive network of temp-controlled carriers can ensure that you find capacity even in those times when trucks are scarce.

 OTIF, MABD, and Retail Chargebacks

 As the retail landscape continues to change and compete with online e-commerce fulfillment services, purchasers have increased their demands on vendors.

 All national retailers now have vendor compliance programs to ensure they receive full orders delivered on time.
-Stores can’t afford to have product that is out of stock.
+Stores can’t afford to have a product that is out of stock.
 In fact, in a recent survey, 73% of retail buyers reported ending vendor relationships over delivery issues.

 Retailers have delivery requirements that come with punitive fines for late deliveries.
 These penalties often come with more than fiduciary pain, and if repeatedly issued, can permanently damage retail relationships that your organization has worked hard to foster.
 This can be devastating for any size organization.